 Premature newborns have high alveolar ventilation rates.
 Their functional residual capacity is low.
 Concentrations of inhalation anesthetics rise rapidly due to high vascularity and high blood flow.
 As a result, the induction of inhalation anesthetics is very rapid and care must be taken for overdose.
-Sale et al. [6] suggested that mild general anesthesia (GA) with sevoflurane or desflurane is the best available technique for high-risk preterm neonates in their study of preterm infants below 47 weeks postconceptional who underwent inguinal herniotomy.
+Sale et al. (6) suggested that mild GA with sevoflurane or desflurane is the best available technique for high-risk preterm neonates in their study of preterm infants below 47 weeks postconceptional who underwent inguinal herniotomy.
 However, recent data suggest a neurotoxic effect in fetuses and neonates in animals receiving some of these inhalation agents.
-Since the respiratory suppressive effect of ketamine is not evident, it is added to opioids as an alternative anesthetic.
-With central sympathetic stimulation, it increases heart rate, cardiac output, intraocular pressure, as well as cerebral blood flow, oxygen consumption and intracranial pressure.
-It is of particular importance in children, frail, elderly patients, and in patients with asthma, as it may rarely cause bronchospasm.
-In previous studies, they reported that they used atropine premedication and ketamine sedation in the treatment of ROP, and complications were low [7].
+As the respiratory suppressive effect of ketamine is not evident, it is added to opioids as an alternative anesthetic.
+With central sympathetic stimulation, it increases heart rate, cardiac output, and intraocular pressure, as well as cerebral blood flow, oxygen consumption, and intracranial pressure.
+It is of particular importance in children, frail, elderly patients, and patients with asthma, as it may rarely cause bronchospasm.
+In previous studies, they reported that they used atropine premedication and ketamine sedation in the treatment of ROP, and complications were low (7).
 Midazolam is a benzodiazepine derivative approved by the Food and Drug Administration (FDA) for use in newborns.
 A rapid bolus should not be administered.
 It does not cause analgesia.
-Concomitant use with narcotics should be avoided due to the risk of respiratory depression.
+Concomitant use of narcotics should be avoided due to the risk of respiratory depression.
 Propofol suppresses respiration relatively more, causes temporary apnea, decreases cardiac output, and decreases blood pressure.
-Concerns exist regarding the use of this drug in the newborn.
-Morphine has a lower clearance in the newborn and, due to its long half-life, high plasma levels are achieved even at low doses [8] and cause greater respiratory depression.
+Concerns exist regarding the use of this drug in newborns.
+Morphine has a lower clearance in the newborn, and due to its long half-life, high plasma levels are achieved even at low doses (8) and cause greater respiratory depression.
 The level of morphine in the brain was found to be higher in neonatal rats than in adult rats.
-The reason for this has been attributed to blood-brain barrier immaturity in the newborn [9].
-Although meperidine causes less respiratory depression in newborns than morphine; It is not recommended in neonates due to its cumulative effect and active metabolites in long-term use [10].
+The reason for this has been attributed to blood-brain barrier immaturity in the newborn (9).
+Although meperidine causes less respiratory depression in newborns than morphine, it is not recommended in neonates due to its cumulative effect and active metabolites in long-term use (10).
 Fentanyl (sufentanil, alfentanil, remifentanil) has higher potency than morphine and meperidine.
-Two major drawbacks; respiratory slowdown or apnea due to respiratory center depression, and general striated muscle tone increase (rigidity), especially with rapid intravenous administration.
-Opioids have safety concerns in preterm, but fentanyl is recommended as part of balanced anesthesia [11].
+The two major drawbacks of fentanyl are respiratory slowdown or apnea due to respiratory center depression and general striated muscle tone increase (rigidity), especially with rapid intravenous administration.
+Opioids have safety concerns in preterm, but fentanyl is recommended as part of balanced anesthesia (11).
 The neuromuscular junction is not fully developed at birth.
-The ratio of muscle mass to body weight in newborn babies is quite low compared to adults.
-In addition, excess extracellular fluid volume and incomplete maturation of organs lead to prolongation of the half-life and clearance of nondepolarizing muscle relaxants.
+The ratio of muscle mass to body weight in newborn babies is quite low compared